Sheboygan (town), Wisconsin: Government

-The Town of Sheboygan is served by an elected 5-member town board, a chairman and four town supervisors.
+The Town of Sheboygan is served by an elected five-member town board, a chairman and four town supervisors.
 The town operates two Sanitary Districts.
 The town also employs a public works department for maintenance of town roads.

 The Town of Sheboygan Volunteer Fire Department provides fire suppression operating out of a fire station on the town's west side while Orange Cross Ambulance provides emergency medical services.
 Law enforcement services are provided by the Sheboygan County Sheriff's Office.
 Part-time Code Enforcement Officers are employed to address parking and ordinance concerns.

 Education

 The Sheboygan Area School District operates Lincoln-Erdman Elementary School and Lake Country Academy within the Town of Sheboygan.

 Economy and growth

-The former town hall until late 2020, which has since been sold to a private business.

 Although Sam's Club announced the building of a 137,000 square-foot store in 2014 on the former site of an older Menards store, after years of delays, Town of Sheboygan officials confirmed that the construction would not be moving forward, though Walmart continues to own the vacant land as of 2022.
 The Sheboygan Senior Community built a new facility on County Road Y and relocated from downtown Sheboygan in late 2015.

 The town moved its town hall in December 2020 from its former cramped building at North 40th Street and Superior Avenue to an existing building in the Erdman area, as it became clear during the pandemic that it could not operate meetings or elections out of it to allow social distancing, and to address longstanding accessibility concerns.